-London Borough of Camden Procurement Strategy 2012 - 2015, 2012 42 Vision Innovative solutions to support the delivery of Camden's strategic objectives The London Borough of Camden spends over £400 million revenue annually on procuring a wide range of works, To be recognised as the leading Borough for Procurement in London and to fully support the Market Place: Investing in local businesses- our vision is to create a market place where local Small and Medium Enterprises and Voluntary and Community Sector organisations can have maximum access to procurement opportunities. goods and services. delivery of efficient Collaboration: Building stronger relationships- our The Council has and cost effective vision is to lead category management and work recognised the services collaboratively with other London Boroughs to drive importance of to meet the needs efficiencies and innovative solutions to the way our effective of Camden's services are procured and delivered. procurement by residents and , , adopting a new businesses.
-Transport & Logistics: Improving our environmentprocurement our aim is to establish an efficient distribution operating model network through a consolidation centre in order to which was fully minimise the number of large vehicles entering the , , implemented in April Borough.
-2011.
+London Borough of Vision Innovative solutions to support the delivery of Camden Procurement Camden's strategic objectives Strategy 2012 - 2015, 5 2012 The London Borough To be recognised Market Place: Investing in local businesses- our of Camden spends as the leading vision is to create a market place where local Small over £400 million Borough for and Medium Enterprises and Voluntary and revenue annually on Procurement in Community Sector organisations can have maximum procuring a London and to fully access to procurement opportunities.

+wide range of works, goods and services.
+The Council has recognised the importance of effective procurement by adopting a new procurement operating model which was fully implemented in April 2011. support the delivery of efficient and cost effective services to meet the needs of Camden's residents and businesses.
+Collaboration: Building stronger relationships- our vision is to lead category management and work collaboratively with other London Boroughs to drive efficiencies and innovative solutions to the way our services are procured and delivered.
+Transport & Logistics: Improving our environment- our aim is to establish an efficient distribution network through a consolidation centre in order to minimise the number of large vehicles entering the Borough.
 Equality: Driving equality- our vision is to support equality in the Borough by maximising employment for local residents and providing apprenticeships and skills development opportunities.
-Relevance to Last Mile Logistics DIRECT - last mile
+Relevance to Last Mile I Logistics DIRECT - last mile